catalyst-team/classification/README.md

 #### Create KNN Index model

 Factor-based model PCA reduce dimenshionality of embeddins space, then KNN model is used to calculate the score distance in score space and transform data into a fast indexing structure.

 As a result, we have index model which allow as to implement fast similarity search on a large number of high-dimensional vectors.
+KNN Index model also allow fast and easy handle out-of-class predictions.

 ```bash
 export LOGDIR=$(pwd)/logs/classification